I am sometimes a knucklehead.

 I’m alternating my fat sources now: lunch is olive oil; dinner is coconut oil.
 Cooking in coconut oil has made all of my old favorites taste even better than usual.
 Cabbage or broccoli sautéed in coconut oil is sublime.
-Last night, I spread some on my pumpkin almond butter pancakes before drizzling with the tiniest 1/2 teaspoon of maple syrup.
 And this morning, I pan-fried a cup of roasted spaghetti squash with garlic powder, salt, and coco oil, and my eyes rolled back in my head like a shark while I ate it.

 Plus, here’s my guilty secret: on days when I’m a little low on fat – like, if I skip a snack or something – I’ve been mixing a teaspoon of coconut oil into a tablespoon of Sunbutter.

 4 Responses to “These Are a Few of My Favorite Things: Coconut Oil”